Naz1337/workshop-system/cline_docs/04_workshop_owner_features.md

 ## 4. Payroll Management
 *   **Approve Completed Work:** Verify and approve work sessions completed by foremen.
-*   **Initiate Payments:** Process payments to the system for foreman services (e.g., via integrated payment gateways like Stripe).
+*   **Initiate Payments:** Process payments to the system for foreman services via integrated payment gateways like **Stripe**.
 The system then handles the payment to the foreman.

 ## 5. Marketplace
 *   **Order Parts:** Access a dedicated marketplace within the system to browse and order parts and supplies for their workshop.